Skip to main content

 // Render 3: Creates object at memory address 0x003 (NEW reference!)

-// Result: Component may re-initialize on every parent re-render
+// Result: SDK performs deep comparison on every parent re-render

-Real-World Impact: User enters credit card number → parent re-renders → component receives new options reference → form resets → user's input is lost 😱
+Real-World Impact (v0.10.0+): User enters credit card number → parent re-renders → component receives new options reference → SDK performs deep comparison → no data loss, but unnecessary comparison overhead

 Pattern 1: Constant Outside Component